matt-peters/matt-peters.github.io/_posts/2013-05-07-dragnet-content-extraction-from-diverse-feature-sets.md

 We will use the following web page as a case study to illustrate the different types of features in our model.

-{% include image.html
-url="/images/benchmarking-dragnet/R105_screenshot_small.png"
-description="Screenshot of a blog post with four user generated comments (click for a full size version)." link="/images/benchmarking-dragnet/R105_screenshot.png" %}

 This is a blog with a fairly typical layout: a section of main article content, followed by four user generated comments.
 For our purposes, we consider comments to be content and aim to extract them.

 The first type of features we use are the "shallow text" features from [1], namely the text and link density.
 The intuition here is that content blocks have a higher text density and lower link density then non-content blocks since many non-content blocks consist of short snippets of words or are mainly anchor text.

 The top panel in the following chart plots the text density of the web page, with each bar representing one block in the document.
 Content blocks are colored in red, with non-content blocks in blue.
 There are two distinct groups of content on this page: the main article and the four comments.
 In each case, the text density is generally larger then the surrounding blocks.

-{% include image.html
-url="/images/dragnet-diverse-features/R105_features.png"
-description="Visualization of model features the sample blog post.
-Each vertical bar represents one block from the page, with content blocks colored red and non-content blocks colored blue.
-Top panel: the text density of the block.
-Second panel: the link density of the block.
-Third panel: the sum of id/class feature attributes for the block.
-Bottom panel: the predicted probability of content."
-%}

 The second panel plots the corresponding link density.
 Many of the non-content blocks have a link density near 1.0 (all anchor text) with content blocks generally having lower link density.